Published: 19th April 2019, last updated: 14th September 2023

 Currently, midge traps are the most effective and widely used form of midge control.
 Midge traps are used in problem midge areas to capture midges and reduce midge numbers considerably.
 They are used in gardens, campsites and in other locations where midge numbers are problematic for humans living or working in the vicinity.

 Midge traps work by mimicking a human or other large mammal.
-They attract midges with a range of different mechanisms, including the release of CO2, moisture and heat, the mimicry of body skin temperature, the use of a rapid action attractant that mimics sweat, movement mimicked by, for example, a blinking LED light, a water trap, and light.
+They attract midges with a range of different mechanisms, including the release of CO2, moisture and heat, the mimicry of body skin temperature, the use of a rapid action attractant that mimics sweat, and movement mimicked by, for example, a blinking LED light, a water trap, and light.

 Once midges are drawn into a midge trap, they are usually drawn into a vessel by a strong vacuum fan.
-A sticky glue trap with contrasting pattern is sometimes also used to trap the insects.
+A sticky glue trap with a contrasting pattern is sometimes also used to trap the insects.

 While some may object to the idea of killing so many living creatures, midge traps of this kind have been shown to make life more bearable for many who spend time around midges in the great outdoors, and can significantly reduce midge numbers (and therefore midge bites) over smaller areas.